-There is no threshold for contributions but where the employee's salary is less than 35% of average monthly salary (an amount equivalent to RSD 23 446 in August 2017), contributions are payable on that amount, regardless of actual salary.
-The ceiling is five times the average monthly salary (RSD 331 255 in September 2017).
+There is no threshold for contributions but where the employee's salary is less than 35% of the average monthly salary for the 12 months immediately preceding the November of the previous calendar year (equivalent to RSD 23 053 in 2018), contributions are payable on that amount, regardless of actual salary.
+The ceiling is five times the average monthly salary (RSD 329 330 in 2018).